 |Built on||Groundbreaking started in the 4th century AD|

 |Use||Major Papal, Patriarchal and Roman Archbasilica Cathedral of the Most Holy Savior and Saints John the Baptist and the Evangelist in Lateran, Mother and Head of All Churches in Rome and in the World|

 |Feast Day||November 9|

-It is the oldest of and has precedence among the four papal major basilicas, all of which are in Rome, because it is the oldest church in the West and houses the cathedra of the Roman Pontiff.
-It has the title of the ecumenical mother church of the Roman Catholic faithful.
+It was founded in 324 AD and it is where the cathedra of the Roman bishop is located.
+It is bestowed with the special title of the ecumenical mother church of the Roman Catholic faithful.

 Powered By SEO Experts